Twitterature

-Twitterature (a portmanteau of Twitter and literature) is a literary use of the microblogging service of Twitter.
+Twitterature (a portmanteau of Twitter and literature) is a literary use of the microblogging service X (formerly Twitter).
 It includes various genres, including aphorisms, poetry, and fiction (or some combination thereof) written by individuals or collaboratively.
 The 280-character maximum imposed by the medium, upgraded from 140 characters in late 2017, provides a creative challenge.

 Genres

 Aphorism

 The most effective way to learn is by devoting oneself to a single subject for months at a time.
 Its opposite is school.